GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Task Definition

 We propose two complementary tasks to evaluate models' capabilities in assisting BLV individuals: (1) an accessibility-aware guidance generation task that provides comprehensive navigational assistance and (2) a real-world scene understanding task that assesses fundamental visual perception abilities through multiple-choice questions.
 The first task evaluates holistic BLV guidance according to established standards, while the second targets specific perceptual skills essential for effective navigation.
 We evaluate these tasks using our \benchmarkname and \benchmarkQAname datasets, respectively.

-\paragraph{Guidance Generation.} This task requires models to generate comprehensive guidance for BLV users from a given image, adhering to established \benchmarkname standards.
-To elicit standardized responses, we ask three aspects for the models: (1) summarize the surroundings and the user’s position (\SOne), (2) describe hazards at 10, 11, 12, 1, and 2 o’clock, including approximate distances and reasons for danger concisely (\STwo), and (3) provide the current status and instructions on how to navigate or avoid these hazards (\SThree).
+\paragraph{Guidance Generation.} This task requires models to generate comprehensive guidance for BLV users from a given image, following the \benchmarkname standards.
+To elicit standardized responses, we ask models to: (1) summarize the surroundings (\SOne), (2) concisely describe hazards using clock-face directions and step counts (\STwo), and (3) provide a final direction (\SThree).